pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package-review-process.rst

     - The existed upstream bugs of the package and upstream support should be considered
     - GUI applications must be translatable and produce a proper PO template
     - GUI applications should not have turkish language problems
-    - GUI applications must have a standart dektop file
+    - GUI applications must have a standart desktop file
     - Package security vulnerabilities must be checked

       - Search package name on http://cve.mitre.org/cve/cve.html and http://secunia.com/advisories/search/